 March 24, 2020

 The Civic Federation is examining the fiscal impact of the COVID-19 pandemic on the State of Illinois and its local governments.
-The following are blog posts covering various topics related to the pandemic.
+The following are blog posts and other items covering various topics related to the pandemic.

 July 8, 2020